-Latest participant to sign up for the World Championship in Massage 2020 in Copenhagen is Sarah Hazelwood from the USA.
+Latest massage therapist to sign up for the World Championship in Massage 2022 in Copenhagen is Sarah Hazelwood from the USA.
+She is one of the Pioneers who participated online at the World Championship in Massage 2021.
 IMA has asked her to tell about herself:

 My interest in massage therapy began as a child after a horrible auto accident.
 After eight months of neck pain, headaches, and a discouraged twelve-year-old brain, I was astonished that massage and physical therapy helped me to achieve full recovery.
 This event triggered a passion in me, to provide relief and facilitate healing and hope in others who were suffering.

-My Style is a comprehensive flow of my years of experience and every session is uniquely tailored to each client.
-I like to incorporate Lomi Lomi, Neuromuscular, and Thai into a fusion massage.
-I use leverage and body mechanics to achieve an impactful desired result.
+My objective in the Wellness Massage event of this competition will be to incorporate soothing rhythmic modalities that will bridge the transitions to specific targeted unwinding of the adhesions, while also addressing the neurological system.
+My technique is a comprehensive flow of my years of experience and every session is uniquely tailored to each client.
+I like to incorporate Lomi Lomi, Neuromuscular, RAPID, and Thai massage to treat the body, mind, and spirit in unison.
 The world competition is a beautiful platform for me to challenge myself and improve my techniques.
-Signing up to attend has already elevated my focus, and purpose.
-It is such an honor to have this opportunity and I am ecstatic to witness the art and talent of the other competitors.
-I feel inspired and excited because this experience will be one of tremendous growth.
+By competing last year, I have been able to observe and fine tune my body mechanics, elevate my focus, and broaden my exposure to techniques from around the globe.
+It is such an honor to have this opportunity and I am ecstatic to witness the art and talent of my fellow competitors.

-The International Massage Association look forward watching Sarah Hazelwoods skills next year in June in Copenhagen at the World Championship in Massage
+The International Massage Association and our sponsor Lemi look forward watching Sarah Hazelwoods skills next year in June in Copenhagen at the World Championship in Massage 2022.